equodev/equo-ide/plugin-gradle/P2_MULTITOOL.md

 In addition to `--all=categories`, you can also pass `--all=features` or `--all=jars`.

-- A category is the largest p2 concept, representing an entire "product"
+- A category is the highest-level p2 concept, representing an entire "product"
 - A feature is a collection of jars and other features, representing a single "feature"
   - could be a high level feature like `org.eclipse.jdt` (Eclipse Java Development Tools)
   - or a fine-grained feature like `org.eclipse.jdt.ui.unittest.junit` (JUnit Test runner client for UnitTest View)